HEAD TEACHERS WELCOME LETTER

-I fully understand the challenge presented to parents, in the current Covid-19 crisis, with the return of their children to school.
-I am more than happy for parents to contact me if they have any concerns about their child coming back to school.
+I fully understand the challenge presented to parents, with th excurrent cost of Living crisis, and I am more than happy for parents to contact me if they have any concerns about their child or any personal matters affecting life at home.

 In order to keep the school as hygienic as possible we now have hand sanitizers in every class and in the corridor.
 Students will be encouraged to regularly wash their hands through the school day.
 The school toilets will be cleaned during the day as well as after school.

 I also realise that some parents may still not feel confident at coming into school to see me but please do feel free to email me or phone me.